SpaceBunEth/SpaceBunEth.github.io/blogPosts/OnboardingSprint2.md

 It was created using a new <em>technique</em> I found to generate limited color palettes. `Blog Coming Soon!`<br />
 > It's probably easy to tell that I enjoy making 8-bit art.
 One of the cool aspects of making 8-bit art is you can limit yourself to current color paletts ranging anywhere from 2 colors to &#8734; !

 I won't *git* into how I made the pallete in this blog.
-But for those who wish to know more and who wish to even create art with palette.
+But for those who wish to know more and who wish to even create art with this palette.
 You can download the 8-color Palette here: [Download Pallete](https://lospec.com/palette-list/eddie-munson#comment-23238)
 ### BUT WAIT!
 Stranger Things Season 4 Spolier Alert!
 If you don't wish to see any ST4 spoliers here's a download link to gimp file (GPL) color palette.<br />
 [GPL Color Pallete Download](https://lospec.com/palette-list/eddie-munson.gpl)